ibm-cloud-docs/account/manage_billing.md

 Depending on your account type, you can easily manage your payment methods by using the [Payments](/billing/payments) page in the {{site.data.keyword.cloud}} console or by going to [{{site.data.keyword.IBM}} Billing](https://myibm.ibm.com/billing/).
 {: shortdesc}

 A valid credit card is required for all Pay-As-You-Go and Subscription accounts.
 Every month, the credit card is charged with the usage amount that is accumulated during that month.
-When updates to your payment details are approved, they are applied to your account within 24 hours.
+When updates to your payment details and billing address details are approved, they are applied to your account within few days.
 The contact that is specified in the billing address section receives an email confirming that the updates are applied.